mattpolito/slugworth/README.md

 This provides most of the default slug functionality you would need.

-* A finder `.find_by_slug` is provided.
+* Finders `.find_by_slug` & `.find_by_slug!` are provided.
 This will, of course, do what you expect and find a single record by the slug attribute provided.
-However, it will throw an `ActiveRecord::RecordNotFound` exception... if not found.
 * `#to_param` has been defined as a paramaterized version of the attribute declared to `slugged_with`.
 * Validations stating that `slug` is present and unique in the database.